The Brothers Karamazov: Book Three: Sensualists

 The third book provides more details of the love triangle among Fyodor Pavlovich, his son Dmitri, and Grushenka.
 Dmitri hides near his father's home to see if Grushenka will arrive.
 His personality is explored in a long conversation with Alyosha.
 Later that evening, Dmitri bursts into his father's house and assaults him.
 As he leaves, he threatens to come back and kill him.
 This book also introduces Smerdyakov and his origins, as well as the story of his mother, Lizaveta Smerdyashchaya.
 At the conclusion of this book, Alyosha is witness to Grushenka's humiliation of Dmitri's betrothed Katerina Ivanovna.

 Book Four: Lacerations/Strains

 This section introduces a side story which resurfaces in more detail later in the novel.
 It begins with Alyosha observing a group of schoolboys throwing rocks at one of their sickly peers named Ilyusha.
 When Alyosha admonishes the boys and tries to help, Ilyusha bites Alyosha's finger.
 It is later learned that Ilyusha's father, a former staff-captain named Snegiryov, was assaulted by Dmitri, who dragged him by the beard out of a bar.
 Alyosha soon learns of the further hardships present in the Snegiryov household and offers the former staff captain money as an apology for his brother and to help Snegiryov's ailing wife and children.
-After initially accepting the money with joy, Snegiryov throws it to the ground and stomps it into the mud, before running back into his home.
+After initially accepting the money with joy, Snegiryov throws it to the ground and stomps it into the sand, before running back into his home.